More Slideshows from eMedicineHealth

 PMS Remedy: Hormone Treatments

 Birth control pills prevent ovulation by regulating hormones.
 This usually leads to lighter periods and may reduce the symptoms of PMS.
 Other hormonal treatments may include GnRH agonists lupron or nafarelin, or synthetic steroids such as danazol.
-You may need to try more than one type before you find one that provides sufficient relief.
+You may need to try more than one type before you find one that gives you relief.

 PMS Remedy: Other Medications

-Women with severe mood swings or PMDD may benefit from antidepressants.
-The most commonly used drugs are known as SSRIs; however, other types of antidepressants are often prescribed to treat PMDD.
-Antidepressants may be taken for 10 to 14 days before each period or throughout the menstrual cycle.
+Antidepressants may help women with severe mood swings or PMDD.
+The most commonly used drugs are known as SSRIs.
+However, other types of antidepressants are often prescribed to treat PMDD.
+Some antidepressants may be taken for 10 to 14 days before each period or throughout the menstrual cycle.
 Those prescribed to treat PMS include:

 - Fluoxetine (Prozac, Sarafem)